MpStyle/matiw/README.md

 ## Access
 You can access Matiw directly at [https://mpstyle.github.io/matiw/](https://mpstyle.github.io/matiw/).

+## Privacy
+Matiw does not share any personal or sensitive data with anyone.
+Your data remains entirely private and secure.

 ## Future Development
 We have exciting plans to enhance Matiw with the following features:
 - **Customizable Icons:** Allow users to personalize icons and colors for places.
 - **Saved Filters:** Enable saving filter configurations with custom names for quick access.
 - **Multilingual Support:** Add support for multiple languages to make the application accessible to a global audience.
+- **Mobile Support:** Optimize Matiw for mobile devices to provide a seamless experience across all platforms.

 We are also open to suggestions for further improvements!
 Feel free to share your ideas to help us make Matiw even better.